bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/81nUj-lZC9L._SL1500_.jpg" alt="This Inevitable Ruin" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 7 — This Inevitable Ruin (2024)
+    <h3>Book 7 — This Inevitable Ruin (2024)</h3>

-The ninth floor.
+    <p>The ninth floor.
 Faction Wars.
 It's meant to be a game for rich tourists.
 A bit of fun.
-The crawlers are supposed to get wiped out…
+The crawlers are supposed to get wiped out…</p>

-Faction Wars brings numerous storylines from the previous books together and finally gives the characters a bit of space, a bit of breathing room, a bit of agency, and it doesn't disappoint.
+    <p>Faction Wars brings numerous storylines from the previous books together and finally gives the characters a bit of space, a bit of breathing room, a bit of agency, and it doesn't disappoint.
 This is perhaps the most emotionally wringing of the books because so much is on the line.
 Everything Dinniman has been building, emotionally, politically, thematically, finally comes to a head.
-My favourite book in the series so far.
+My favourite book in the series so far.</p>
   </div>
 </div>